1897 Assam earthquake: Damage

 In the Sylhet region, shocks took place at 16:30 local time, according to villagers living at the foot of the hills north of Sunamganj.
 There were 545 casualties; 55 in Sylhet town; 178 in North Sylhet; 287 in Sunamganj; seven in Habiganj; eight in South Sylhet and 10 in Karimganj.
-Many building collapse, fissures and drownings furthered the number of deaths.
-A woman in Sunamganj is said to have fell through a fissure whilst on a river with her husband.
+Many building collapses, fissures and drownings furthered the number of deaths.
+A woman in Sunamganj is said to have fallen through a fissure whilst on a river with her husband.
 The husband tried to hold onto her hair but lost hold of her.
 The woman's body was not recovered from the crevasse.
 The Assam Bengal Railway was severely damaged.

 Richard Dixon Oldham, the Superintendent of the Geological Survey of India, analysed seismic records of the earthquake, mainly from stations in Italy, and reported the first clear evidence of different type of seismic waves, travelling through the earth on different paths and at different speeds.